Honey Mustard Glazed Ham

 Instructions

 Bring the mixture to a good boil and boil until thick and reduced enough to coat the ham without dripping, about 10 to 12 minutes.
+Brush the glaze onto the ham, then place the roasting rack back into the roaster.
+Add water to just below the level of the rack (to prevent dripping glaze from burning on the bottom of the roaster.
+Add the ham on top of the rack.

+Rest the ham for 20 to 40 minutes.
 Slice the ham, and serve.

-Notes: there may be extra glaze and the drippings will be a little sweet/sour.
+Notes: There may be extra glaze, and the drippings will be a little sweet/sour.
 Either combine the two and pass with the ham or consider an alternative use for them.
-At our house we often use that glaze for chicken wings.
+At our house, we often use that glaze for chicken wings.

 Notes